aclairekeum/text_recognition/README.md

 Another design decision we made was to limit where the sign is written by having a square box of a certain size.
 From the experimental data, we have found out that the digits should be drawn with a certain thinkness to increase a similarity with the train dataset, which will maximize the probability of a certain feature.

 ### Choosing a model
-One of the goals of this project was to learn about machine learning how feature extraction and model creation works.
-Scikit-learn was our main source of learning and we were able to use the model and dataset that the library supports.
-During our experimental phase, we have tested out the data prediction with four different models: K Nearest Neighbors, Support Vector Machine(SVM), and Logistic Regression, and we ended up using K nearest Neighbors to predict the sign.
-Here is what we have learned about K Nearest Neighbors.
+One of the goals of this project was to learn about machine learning since neither of us had used it before.
+To this end, we utilized scikit-learn and the models and datasets that the library supports.
+During our experimental phase, we tested out the data prediction with four different models: Logistic Regression, Support Vector Machine, Random Forest, and *k*-Nearest Neighbors.
+We ended up using the *k*-Nearest Neighbors model as it was relatively easy to understand and performing the best in our experiments.

-**K Nearest Neighbors**
+#### *k*-Nearest Neighbors (*k*-NN)
+The <a href="https://en.wikipedia.org/wiki/k-nearest_neighbors_algorithm" target="_blank">*k*-NN algorithm</a> works by finding the *k* training data points closest to the test data.
+The classification of the test data is made based on which category (in our case, which digit) these neighbors fall into.

 ## Software Architecture
 A diagram below shows a software architecture of the system.